 If you’ve been told that you need to have treatment with radioactive iodine, you may be worried about what’s going to happen.
 Knowing what to expect can help.

-Here we answer some questions you might have about what will happen before, during and after the treatment.
 Your doctors and nurses will also explain things to you and give you support.

 How does it work?